What does Putin want in Ukraine? The conflict explained - KESQ

 In a news conference with the new German Chancellor Olaf Scholz on February 16, Putin repeated unsubstantiated claims that Ukraine is carrying out a “genocide” against Russian speakers in the Donbas region and called for the conflict to be resolved through the Minsk peace progress — echoing similar rhetoric that was used as a pretext for annexing Crimea.

+But less than a week later, after Russia’s upper house of parliament approved the deployment of military forces outside the country on February 22, Putin told reporters that the Minsk agreements “no longer exist,” adding: “What is there to implement if we have recognized these two entities?”

+The agreements, known as Minsk 1 and Minsk 2 — which were hammered out in the Belarusian capital in a bid to end a bloody in eastern Ukraine — have never been fully implemented, with key issues remaining unresolved.

-Moscow and Kyiv remain at odds over key elements of the peace deal inked in 2015.
-Ukrainian President Volodymyr Zelensky recently stated that he does not like a single point of the Minsk accords, which require dialogue on local elections in two Russian-backed separatist regions in the country’s east and — although unclear in what sequence — would also restore the Ukrainian government’s control over its eastern borders.
+Moscow and Kyiv have long been at odds over key elements of the peace deal, the second of which was inked in 2015 and lays out a plan for reintegrating the two breakaway republics into Ukraine.
+Ukrainian President Volodymyr Zelensky recently stated that he did not like a single point of the Minsk accords, which require dialogue on local elections in the Russian-backed separatist regions and — although unclear in what sequence — would also restore the Ukrainian government’s control over its eastern borders.
 Critics say the agreement could give Moscow undue sway over Ukrainian politics.

 What is Ukraine’s view?